In-Context Learning Without Copying: Additional Model Results

 \subsection{Ablation Studies}

 While conducting mean ablations, we only ablate the last token position of the attention heads.
 We choose the last token to avoid disrupting the influence of the rest of the circuit, mainly the previous token heads.
-Given a sequence $r_1r_2...r_sr_1r_2...r_{s-1}$ the previous token head that is going to hold information for prefix matching is going to be stored at token position $r_s$, which is the end of the first half of the repetition.
+Given a sequence $r_1r_2 \ldots r_s r_1 r_2 \ldots r_{s-1}$, previous token heads store information at position $r_s$ (the final token of the first half) that induction heads use when predicting at position $r_{s-1}$ in the second half.
 If we were to ablate all token positions, we would also disrupt the information flow from previous token heads, which would mistakenly lead us to identify such heads as induction heads.
-We also include the figures of vanilla and Thresholded-\textsc{Hapax} for comparison with the \textsc{Hapax} model.
-We chose to use probability difference metric as it correlated most accurately with task accuracy.
+We also include the ablation results of Vanilla and Thresholded-\textsc{Hapax} for comparison with the \textsc{Hapax} model.
+For interpreting the results of ablations, we chose to use probability difference metric as it correlated most accurately with task accuracy.